djlint/djlint-vscode/README.md

 - Linting does not work on Windows if the file contains non-ASCII characters.
 To fix this, update `djLint` to v1.1.1 or higher.

 - File contents are duplicated after formatting.
 This is a bug in `djLint` v1.12.1, install another version.

+- The config file is ignored on some versions of Python if it is in the root of the project.
+To fix this, update `djLint` to v1.19.2 or higher.